UM-PEPL/HallThruster.jl/docs/src/numerics.md

 # Numerics

 As described in [Configuration](@ref) and [Initialization](@ref) different flux options are available in `HyperbolicScheme`.
-Timemarching for the heavy species is handled by [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl).
+Timemarching for the heavy species is handled using a second order strong-stability preserving Runge-Kutta scheme (SSPRK22).
 The left hand side of the electron energy equation is integrated implicitly using a Crank Nicolson Adams Bashforth (CNAB) scheme.
 This enables larger timessteps due to the severe restrictions due to the electron heat flux.

 ## Spatial discretization for heavy species